Vacations are a way for the whole family to reconnect.

 Little did we realize that years later, we would be living under three hours flight time, and that the resort would be sold and tripled in size.
-Fortunately for us, the resort transitioned from a time-share to an all inclusive luxury resort featuring four-star restaurants, shops, and enough Pina Coladas to fill my little one’s belly around the clock.
+Fortunately for us, the resort transitioned from a time-share to an all inclusive luxury resort featuring four-star restaurants, shops, and enough Pina Coladas to keep the adults happy around the clock.

 Knowing the area and what to expect were ways to make a vacation less stressful.

 There were the things we were sure not to do:

 - Don’t rent a car for the week.
 They charge you as much for Mexican car insurance than they charge for the rental.